Lives in the Balance – Jackson Browne (1986)

 I want to know what that’s got to do

 With what it takes to find out what’s true

-He continues the diatribe against Reagan on the title cut, where he sees a country “where a government lies to a people and a country is drifting to war.”
-On “Soldier of Plenty,” he laments, “This world is not your toy / This world is long on hunger / This world is short on joy.”
+He continues the diatribe against Ronald Reagan on the title cut, where he sees a country “where a government lies to a people and a country is drifting to war.”
+On the ballad “Soldier of Plenty,” he laments, “This world is not your toy / This world is long on hunger / This world is short on joy.”
 Wow.
 Not the most uplifting song in the world, is it?
 He talks about the culture of violent crime in “Lawless Avenues.”
 You get the picture.

 “It was a time I won’t forget / for the sorrow and regret,” he sings to a stark, melancholy arrangement that brings to mind a moodier version of his 1982 hit “Somebody’s Baby.”
-And when Browne sings it, you know he means every word.
+And when Jackson Browne sings it, you know he means every word.